World’s most

 famous soprano

-Be immersed in the majesty of nature when Renée Fleming — the world’s most-famous soprano — brings her legendary voice to the stage of EJ Thomas Hall for Tuesday Musical’s Akron Concert Series on April 21.
+Be immersed in the majesty of nature when Renée Fleming — the world’s most-famous soprano — comes to EJ Thomas Hall for Tuesday Musical’s Akron Concert Series on April 21.

-In Voice of Nature: The Anthropocene, Fleming will perform set against the stunning visuals of original films created for her by National Geographic.
+In Voice of Nature: The Anthropocene, Fleming will perform in-in person — along with pianist Howard Watkins — set against the stunning visuals of original films created for her by National Geographic.

 Fleming explains that the project was born out of the COVID-19 pandemic, when she had just moved to Virginia and she realized that being outside was the best thing for her well-being.
 She and conductor Yannick Nézet-Séguin then created their Grammy-winning 2023 recording Voice of Nature: The Anthropocene.